 HoTT currently has the following groups focused on specific themes:

-- Edibles (community food growing)
+- Edible (community food growing)

 Groups generally meet to plan and execute various community projects and activities within the Holme Valley.
 Each group has a convenor who coordinates the group activities and attends the Management Group meetings – see contacts.